thirtysixpw/pblocks/README.md

 My volume module *never* updates on its own, instead I have this command run along side my volume shortcuts in dwm to only update it when relevant.

 Note that all modules must have different signal numbers.
-If you don't want block to update on signal put `-1` in signal field.

 ## Improvements